 - Promote the establishment and expansion of business development, marketing and distribution networks for locally produced goods.

 - Work with community groups and businesses to promote responsible consumerism and its benefits on personal finance and the environment.

-- Work with community groups on the repair and repurposing of damaged or unwanted items.
+- Work with community groups and companies on the repair and repurposing of damaged or unwanted items.

 - Partner with social enterprises that have developed alternative business models to help them establish and thrive in commercial as well as social contexts.